KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

    Kdenlive Compositions widget

-The Compositions widget lists all compositions available in Kdenlive.
+The Compositions :term:`widget` lists all compositions available in Kdenlive.

 You can drag a composition from the list and drop it on a clip in the Timeline.

 .. rst-class:: clear-both

+.. _view-effects_stack:

 Effects/Composition Stack
 -------------------------